Fierioziy/ParticleNativeAPI/README.md

 ### Constructing packets with particle's features
 Some particles have additional features with extended set of method overloads to create packets.

-You can determine which particle have additional features by looking at particles lists interface class (for ex. `Particles_1_8` class).
+You can determine which particles have additional features by looking at particles lists interface class (for ex. `Particles_1_8` class).

 To check the methods for certain's particle type, look at its class for method overloads or (if present) class it extends.

 There are currently 9 types of particle type in this API:
 - `ParticleType`,